chef/chef-web-docs/content/reusable/md/install_chef_client.md

 and command line utilities.

-The Chef Infra Client installer puts everything into a unique directory (`/opt/chef/`) so that Chef Infra Client will not interfere with other applications that may be running on the target machine.
+The Chef Infra Client installer puts everything into a unique directory (`/opt/chef/`) so that Chef Infra Client won't interfere with other applications that may be running on the target machine.
 Once installed, Chef Infra Client requires a few more configuration steps before it can perform its first Chef Infra Client run on a node.